ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #495fcb'> Note:** Remember that the `page.js` content has been executed on the server!

 if you right-click and do `page source`, this is really the source that was downloaded/ so what came directly from the server, the content of our `page.js` file.
 This was indeed **server-side rendered** and sent to the browser.

+### Defining Routes and Pages

+So each folder is responsible for each of the segments in this URL.
+So `app` folder is the root.

 <!---
 [comment]: it works with text, you can rename it how you want